 A look at PayPal’s customer reviews is not for the faint-hearted.
 Many users have reported funds being held without good reason, frozen accounts and downright poor support responses to issues.

 Square also has some complaints about account verification issues.
-These can occur if the merchant trades in a high-risk area and Square fails to see this during the verification process.
+These can occur if the business is deemed high-risk and Square fails to see this during registration, but then spots it later.

-Many have found it easier to go with Square since it offers plenty of features for brick-and-mortar retailers, cafés, freelance professionals and online shops – and all with no monthly cost and few fees to worry about.
+Many have found it easier to go with Square with its many features for brick-and-mortar retailers, cafés, freelancers and online shops.
+All this with few fees to worry about and no monthly cost.

-PayPal mainly caters to online businesses and tradies who send invoices, but its features can easily be more expensive.
-That being, its online payments are appealing to customers who recognise and trust the PayPal brand.
+PayPal mainly caters to online businesses and tradies who send invoices, but its features are easily more expensive.
+On the other hand, its online payments are appealing to customers who recognise and trust the brand.